OCHA-DAP/hdx-python-database/docs/main.md

 The library has detailed API documentation which can be found in the menu on the left and starts [here](https://hdx-python-database.readthedocs.io/en/latest/api-documentation/database/).

-Additional postgres functionality is available if this library is installed with extra "postgres":
+Additional postgresql functionality is available if this library is installed with extra "postgresql":

-    pip install hdx-python-database[postgres]
+    pip install hdx-python-database[postgresql]

 ## Breaking changes

+From 1.1.2, the postgres module is renamed postgresql and function wait_for_postgres is renamed wait_for_postgresql.

 Versions from 1.0.8 support Python 3.6 and later.